 What to Serve with Bean Soup

 When you eat soup, it’s always good to have a side dish or two.
-It can be bread, a sandwich, or whatever else you want.
+It can be this delicious beer bread on my friend Julie’s Back to My Southern Roots blog.

 This soup is delicious with cheese and crackers or crusty bread with butter you can make in about 10 minutes: Making Butter at Camp Nana.